datajoint/element-lab/Background.md

 ## Description of modality, user population
 Most pipelines track some information about the lab, including the facilities, experiment rigs, and users.
 All interviewed labs have some version of these elements.
-They also have custom interfaces and GUIs for entering.
+They also have custom interfaces and GUIs for data entry.

 ## Precursor projects and interviews
 Over the past few years, several labs have developed DataJoint-based pipelines for lab management.
 Our team collaborated with several of them during their projects.
 Additionally, we interviewed these teams to understand their experiment workflow, associated tools, and interfaces.